NamedPipeServer class

 ManualMessageLoopLeave

-Posts a WM_USER_QUITTING message to the hidden marshalling window, causing the ManualMessageLoopEnter loop on the other thread to break out cleanly.
+Posts a WM_USER_QUITTING message to the hidden marshalling window, causing the ManualMessageLoopEnter loop on the other thread to exit.
 Safe to call from any thread.

 Syntax: server.ManualMessageLoopLeave